I get no emails about what I use, but I love bikeshedding about tools. Here’s what I’m currently using.

 The internet is a terrible place full of ads, cookie notifications, and other detritus.
 I try to remove as much of that as possible.

-- I have two Apple TVs and two TCL HomeKit-enabled TVs.
+- I have two Apple TVs, one LG and one TCL HomeKit-enabled TVs

-- Across the house I have 7 AirPlay 2 speakers: 1 HomePod, 2 HomePod Minis, a Sonos Move, One, Five, and Beam.
+- Across the house I have 10 AirPlay 2 speakers: 2 HomePod, 3 HomePod Minis, a Sonos Move, One, Five, Beam, and Arc

-- I have some smart switches around the house, namely a Lutron Caseta dimmer and a Meross Smart Switch.
+- I have some smart switches around the house, namely a Lutron Caseta dimmer, Lutron Caseta fan switches, and a Meross Smart Switch.

 I’m a programmer who lives in Fredericksburg, VA.
 I enjoy board games, puzzles, and making things work.
 When I’m not in front of a screen of some sort, I’m probably spending time with my wife, my sons, my animals, my board games, or my books.
-Check out what I’m up to now or see what tools I’m currently using.
+Check out what I’m up to now, see what tools I’m currently using, or follow me on Mastodon.